ingobeans/soysoupOS/readme.md

 # soysoupOS

 soysoupOS is widely regarded by me as the operating system of the future.
-It is terminal based.

 The system is based around executable '.soup' files.
 All commands runnable by the terminal is in fact, executable files.
 The terminal itself, is also an executable file.

 ## Making a program for soysoupOS

 Programs are executable files, identified by the .soup file extension.
 Executables are written in Javascript.

-When the program is launched, the class' `load(args: string)` function will be called.
-Args is the arguments the program was launched with, in string format.

 An example program could look like this: